henrivanwerkhoven/Sermons-NL/readme.txt

 = Wordpress is occasionally responding very slow since I am using Sermons-NL.
 What can I do about it? =

 Please check if you are using cron jobs.
 Sermons-NL will regularly update data in the background.
 This can slow down your website.
 To optimize performance, check if your hosting server allows you to use cron jobs.
-The recommended frequency of cron jobs is once every 15 minutes. <a href="https://www.wpbeginner.com/wp-tutorials/how-to-disable-wp-cron-in-wordpress-and-set-up-proper-cron-jobs/" target="_blank">Please refer to this instruction.</a> If you are already using cron jobs and it is correctly configured, it is unlikely that Sermons-NL is slowing down your website.
+The recommended frequency of cron jobs is once every 15 minutes.
+Please refer to https://www.wpbeginner.com/wp-tutorials/how-to-disable-wp-cron-in-wordpress-and-set-up-proper-cron-jobs for instruction.
+If you are already using cron jobs and it is correctly configured, it is unlikely that Sermons-NL is slowing down your website.

 = I get [Sermons-NL invalid shortcode] on my site where a Sermons-NL shortcode was used =